-Marketing is a fast-paced, dynamic career focused on crafting the right message, to the right audience, at the right time.
-A bachelor's degree in marketing is key in helping you understanding customer messaging, consumer behaviors, technologies, and the other skills you'll need to be successful.
+Marketing is a fast-paced, dynamic career focused on crafting the right message to the right audience at the right time.
+A bachelor's degree in marketing is key to helping you understand customer messaging, consumer behaviors, technologies, and the other skills you'll need to be successful.
 If you're looking for a lucrative and exciting career, marketing could be the perfect fit.
 A bachelor's degree in marketing from WGU can set you up to be a leader in the field, giving you critical skills that will help you to thrive.

 A job as a marketing specialist is an entry-level opportunity in the field.
 Marketing specialists are in charge of helping the marketing team meet their goals.
 They may manage websites or social media, write web copy or ad copy, develop campaigns, analyze competitors, work on TV or radio advertisements, and more.
-Marketing specialists may have different responsibilities based on their role on the marketing team and what their company sells.
-Larger organizations may have marketing specialiasts for a variety of marketing tasks, such as an email specialist or social media specialist.
-Smaller organizations may have marketing specialists that perform mamy tasks.
-Overall, marketing specialists work on the team to find the most effective ways to reach customers and promote their product or service.
+Marketing specialists may have different responsibilities based on their roles on the marketing team and what their company sells.
+Larger organizations may have marketing specialists for a variety of marketing tasks, such as an email specialist or social media specialist.
+Smaller organizations may have marketing specialists that perform many tasks.
+Overall, marketing specialists work on the team to find the most effective ways to reach customers and promote their products or services.

 Marketing specialist positions are expected to grow 20% by 2028.
-Every organization needs marketing teams and professionals to help them get their product or service out to their audience.
-Marketing is a fast-paced and always growing field, which is why it is expected to continue growing so quickly.
+Every organization needs marketing teams and professionals to help them get their products or services out to their audience.
+Marketing is a fast-paced and always-growing field, which is why the role of marketing specialist is expected to continue to grow so much.

 A bachelor's degree in marketing is the perfect way to start a career in marketing.
 A marketing bachelor's degree will give you an important credential to boost your résumé as well as help you acquire skills in digital marketing, consumer behavior, sales marketing, communication, and more.

 Marketing managers are in charge of helping direct all the marketing efforts in an organization.
 In a larger organization, the marketing manager may have a specialization they are in charge of, such as SEO or email.
-In smaller organizations a marketing manager may help direct all the marketing efforts.
-Marketing managers may do many things including SEO optimization, paid media strategies, traditional marketing like billboards and radio ads, email marketing, website strategy, brand specailization, and more.
+In smaller organizations, a marketing manager may help direct all the marketing efforts.
+Marketing managers may do many things, including SEO optimization, paid media strategies, traditional marketing like billboards and radio ads, email marketing, website strategy, brand specialization, and more.

 Marketing managers earn an average annual salary of around $65,000 per year.
 The bottom 10% earn about $43,000 per year while the top 10% can earn more than $100,000 per year.
 The specific role in marketing that you take, the years of experience you have, and the size of the company you work for will all impact how much you can earn.

-Marketing managers are expected to grow 8% by 2028.
-Every company needs a great marketing team to help them promote their product or service to consumers.
+Marketing manager positions are expected to grow 8% by 2028.
+Every company needs a great marketing team to help them promote their products or services to consumers.
 And many organizations are expanding the number of marketing managers they have, hiring specific social media managers or email marketing managers to help run their efforts.